 Reminder email: Week 2 (optional)

-Subject: Increasing awareness about mental health/Challenge yourself to make your mental health a priority
+Subject: Increasing awareness about mental health.
+Challenge yourself to make your mental health a priority

 What is the mental health challenge?

 The challenge is a four-week programme that invites you to put into action the new information and skills you’re learning about mental health.
-Each week you will learn new information about mental health and well-being and about steps you can take to promote positive mental health in yourself and others.
+Each week you will learn new information about mental health and wellbeing and about steps you can take to promote positive mental health in yourself and others.

 You’ll also learn ways to build a more resilient lifestyle at home and at work.

 Week 1: Start the conversation about mental health